wiseguydigital/laravel-migration-generator/readme.md

 ### Generate migrations based on existing tables

-To use this fork of the Laravel4 Migration Generator override the Packagist location.
+To use this fork of the Laravel4 Migration Generator override the Packagist location in your composer.json:

     "repositories": [{
         "type": "vcs",